Home

 through a great deal of intentional work.

-I couldn't kill him alone if I tried;
+I couldn't kill him alone in a hundred lifetimes;

 that's not how one murders a god.